LacClirSymposium2020/LacClirSymposium2020.github.io/speakers.md

 language: en
 ---

+We have invited several of the partner institutions in Latin America and the Caribbean that are currently working with academic institutions in the United States.
+In most cases, joint effort  is targeted to the digitization of collections in danger of disappearence due to environmental and/or political factors.
+The following institutions have already confirmed their attendance:

+- Institut de Sauvegarde du Patrimoine National - ISPAN (Haiti)

+- Proceso de Comunidades Negras de Colombia (Colombia)
+- National Institute of Culture and History (Belize)
+- Fideicomiso Archivos Plutarco Elias Calles y Fernando Torreblanca (Mexico, D.F)
+- National Library of Jamaica - NLJ (Jamaica)
+- HeritEdge Connection - (Barbados)

 We are very grateful to have two of the most important current voices of the digital humanities field for our two-day event.

 # Gimena del Rio Riande